hildebrandt-carl/AutoLaserTestGen/src/catkin_ws/README.md

 catkin build
 ```

-To run the tester which includes collision detection, world visualization, sensor visualization, frontier exploration, SLAM, and goal publisher you can run the following in your terminal
+To run the tester which includes collision detection, world visualization, sensor visualization, frontier exploration, SLAM, and goal publisher you can run the following in your terminal.

 ```
 source devel/setup.bash